Pro Wrestling Guerrilla: History

-2003
+Founding

 In May 2003, Pro Wrestling Guerrilla announced its first show that would take place on July 26.
 The promotion released an online press release announcing the show's main event that would feature what would have been the first match to take place between A.J.
 Styles and Samoa Joe.
 PWG announced more matches in the weeks leading up to their debut event, featuring a mix of well known independent wrestlers and many local Southern California stars.
 Due to injuries and booking conflicts, the card ended up being changed several times.
-Samoa Joe was unable to compete in the promotion's debut show because of an injury he suffered in a match with Paul London at a Ring of Honor event a few weeks earlier.
+Samoa Joe was unable to compete in the promotion's debut show because of an injury that he had suffered in a match with Paul London at a Ring of Honor event a few weeks earlier.
 He ended up being replaced by Frankie Kazarian.

 Despite only running six shows in its first year, PWG was voted "Promotion of the Year" in the 2003 SoCalUncensored.com Year End Awards.
 Along with putting local wrestlers in many of their storylines, PWG also brought in many out of town talent that weren't booked on other local shows.
 During its first year, PWG brought in wrestlers such as A.J.
 Styles, Christopher Daniels, Samoa Joe, CM Punk, Homicide, Chris Hero, Brian Kendrick, and Colt Cabana.